farmalloc/exp_collective_farmalloc/README.md

 cd /workdir
 scripts/analyze_edges.sh btree hint
 ```
 The expected output looks like the following.
-The last thee numbers
+The last three numbers
 are the numbers of purely-local  in-page, and cross-page links,
 from left to right, respectively.
 (TODO: 数字がおかしい?)